-I tried masking off the brown parts to protect them from any spackle disaster, but the tape didn't hold, so I had to be extra careful doing something I'd never done before (when I put icing on cakes it's not like this!).
+I tried masking off the brown parts to protect them from any spackle disaster, but the tape didn't hold, so I had to be extra careful doing something I'd never done before (when I apply icing to real cakes it's not like this!).

-It was easier to spackle the sponges while they were still separate from the main cake, but, when that was done, a little Weldbond and some weight later, the cake takes shape.
+It was easier to spackle the sponges while they were still separate from the main cake, but, when that was done, a little Weldbond and some added weight (via a couple of 1-2-3 blocks I used for the same purpose on one of my fencing trucks) later, the cake takes shape.

-When I posted the above picture to Facebook, a lot of people thought it was a real cake, so that indicated I was on the right track.
-Keen observers noticed the Home Depot flyer underneath the cake and correctly suspected shenanigans were afoot.
+When I posted the above picture to Facebook, a lot of people thought it was a real cake, so I knew I was on the right track...but keen observers noticed the Home Depot flyer underneath the cake and correctly suspected shenanigans were afoot.